 If there is one thing that sets frogs apart among all other vertebrates, it is their ability to survive in all habitats except frozen landscapes, seas, and oceans.
 In the last 360-odd billion years that they have lived on this planet, they have transformed from a completely aquatic fish-like animal to their present-day four-legged form.
 When amphibians began to colonise the land it was presumably teeming with insects.
 With no dearth of food, over the next million years, the early amphibians began to diversify and occupy different niches.
 In the rush to do so, one group of frogs ventured into uncharted territory—trees.

 Twenty-seven million years ago, in what is known as the Carboniferous period of geological history, there was a proliferation of vegetation on Earth and the rapid diversification of tree frogs in the family Rhacophoridae, coincided with it.
 All along their journey, frogs could never completely break off their dependence on water, to which even to this day, they return to breed.
 But living on top of tall trees meant that water was scarce.
 Climbing up and down the trees to reach water consumes both time and energy.
-The frogs however, had a trick up their sleeve.
-They began to glide.
+Their ability to glide probably evolved in response to this challenge.

 Tree frogs developed extensive webbing between their fingers and toes and used it to parachute from the tops of trees, gaining the name ‘gliding frogs’.
+But not all tree frogs are known to glide.
 In a dense forest this is perhaps the most effective way to commute and save energy.
 So much so that the adaptation to glide has evolved in parallel among mammals, reptiles and even among extinct dinosaurs which gave raise to present day birds.
 Today, members of the tree frog family are found in Africa, South Asia, China, South East Asia and Japan.
 In India gliding frogs are restricted to two global biodiversity hotspots: the Western Ghats and the Northeastern Himalayas.
 The Western Ghats is home to four species of gliding frogs which are found nowhere else on Earth:

 Kalakad gliding frog (Rhacophorus calcadensis)